code-craka/creavibe-pro/docs/deployment-guide.md

 ### 5. Custom Domain (Optional)

 1. Go to the "Domains" tab in your project settings
-2. Add your custom domain (e.g., "docs.creavibe.pro")
+2. Add your custom domain (e.g., "docs.CreaVibe")
 3. Follow the instructions to configure DNS settings

 ## Continuous Deployment